PMI Knowledge base

 3. The view will display detailed import information for the selected property.

-2. Compare the data received with what’s displayed in PMI.
+2. Compare the data received with what’s displayed in PMI to ensure alignment.

-3. Check for potential issues like unmapped accounts or ignored figures.
+3. Check for potential issues like unmapped accounts or ignored figures that may prevent data from appearing.

-4. If discrepancies persist, consider performing a new import.
+4. If discrepancies persist, consider performing a new import to refresh the data.

 Correct, change, register or add consumption